Last updated: 20 November 2025

 - Age UK Waltham Forest - If you are aged 50 or over, Age UK can help you maximise your income, apply for energy grants, understand your energy bills, resolve issues with your energy supplier or manage fuel debt.
 Contact them on 020 8558 5512 (local rates apply).

-- Citizen's Advice Waltham Forest - CAB can help anyone to maximise their income, apply for energy grants, understand their energy bills or manage their finances or fuel debt.
-Contact them on 0808 278 7838 (national rates apply).
+- Citizen's Advice Waltham Forest - CAWF can help anyone to maximise their income, apply for energy grants, understand their energy bills or manage their finances or fuel debt.
+Contact them on 0808 278 7838 (national rates apply) Monday, Wednesday and Friday from 10am to 4pm.

 - For advice on energy bills and energy efficiency, contact Simple Energy Advice: 0800 444202 or go to the simpleenergyadvice website.